 Once you have selected the features that you wish to enable through the wizard, simply restart Internet Information Services (IIS) within the On-premises environment.
 This will ensure that the custom configuration that was enabled is accepted by SharePoint and instantly works for your end users.

 As you can see setting up a Hybrid environment using the scripts provided and the Hybrid Picker is now really easy and makes what is a really complex process simple.
 Of course, you still need to make sure your core tasks are done beforehand for authentication and network access.

 By Liam Cleary (MVP), Contributor

 Liam Cleary is a 10 time SharePoint MVP, focusing on Architecture but also crosses into Development.
-His specialty over the past few years has been security in SharePoint and its surrounding platforms.
+His speciality over the past few years has been security in SharePoint and its surrounding platforms.
 He spends most of his days designing solutions for SharePoint in many different industries and business sectors from Defense, Financial, Non-profit, Commercial and Corporate.
 Liam is a Pluralsight Author, the main content contributor for SharePoint Pro Mag and has been a speaker at various international conferences including Microsoft Ignite and TechEd.